omkarcloud/google-maps-scraper/README.md

 ![geolocation.gif](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/geolocation.gif)

-### ❓ I have got enough results, and want to stop the Task.
-How to do it?
+### ❓ I have enough results and want to stop the task.
+How do I do it?

 Click on the Abort Icon to abort the task.